Daylight saving time can be bad for your health

 Story highlights

-- A recent study found the overall rate for stroke was 8% higher in the two days after daylight saving time
+- A 2016 study found the overall rate for stroke was 8% higher in the two days after daylight saving time

 - Losing an hour of sleep has also been associated with a higher risk of heart attacks and injuries